MintLily/BSLegacyUtil/README.md

-# BSLegacyUtil
+# BSLegacyUtil (End of life: 21 May 2023)
-Converted from windows batch to C# | Beat Saber Legacy Group's Beat Saber Downgrade utility that is using [Steam's DepotDownloader](https://github.com/SteamRE/DepotDownloader)
+Converted from windows batch to C# | Beat Saber Legacy Group's Beat Saber Downgrade utility that is using [Steam's DepotDownloader](https://github.com/SteamRE/DepotDownloader)<br>
+his project is considered deprecated and will no longer be updated.
+A new tool may eventually be in the works, but no promises on that.<br>
+**THIS DOES NOT MEAN THE CURRENT STATE OF THE TOOL IS NOT WORKING.** It will work fine, it will just no longer receive any new updates from this point on.<br>
+If you would like to support the creator, please consider it: https://ko-fi.com/MintLily

 ## Quick Links
 Issues, Bug Reports, Support?
-[Go here](https://github.com/BeatSaberLegacyGroup/BSLegacyUtil/issues) and create an issue.<br>
+[Go here](https://github.com/MintLily/BSLegacyUtil/issues) and create an issue.<br>
 Need to Download Utility?
-[Go here](https://github.com/BeatSaberLegacyGroup/BSLegacyUtil/releases/latest) and download the latest version<br><br>
+[Go here](https://github.com/MintLily/BSLegacyUtil/releases/latest) and download the latest version<br><br>
 You'll need to install the following:<br>
 To open the exe: [.NET Core Desktop Runtime v7.0.3+](https://link.bslegacy.com/dotnet7)